ruslanix/code-samples/2_Symfony_Different/SomeEventHandlerService/README.txt

-Example of service which encapsulates logic for some event processing
+Example of services which encapsulate logic for event processing